wyf1995/AIMAFE/README.md

 2. Run prepare_data.py to  and compute the correlation.
 Then you can get the hdf5 files.
 But we prepare the hdf5 files in advance.
 The dataset(hdf5) is put on the "release"(https://github.com/wyf1995/AIMAFE/releases), you need to put the three dataset in "data" folder.

-3. Using stacked denoising autoencoder (SDA) to pretrain for each feature set based on single brain atlas
+3. Using stacked denoising autoencoder (SDA) to perform Multi-atlas Deep Feature Representation.

         python nn.py --whole --cc200

         python nn.py --whole --aal

         python nn.py --whole --dosenbach160

-4. Rename the pretaining file for each feature set

-        python docopptest.py

-5. Using multilayer perceptron (MLP) to classify the ASD and TC.
+4. Using multilayer perceptron (MLP) and ensemble learning to classify the ASD and TC based on single brain atlas.

         python nn_evaluate --whole cc200